yanivspector/my-public-repository/Menora/README.md

 #Regarding the path of the folder where is located the Request.xml file just set it on the first param of the file.properties 'request.folder.path' as shown above

+Console Log (log shows on InFo lines , if you want to see log on debug mode then go to application.properties then change the record below to 'debug' logging.level.org.springframework = info